contractautomataproject/ContractAutomataLib/index.md

 <h2>Usage</h2>

-The  package  of the GUI Application has been moved to https://github.com/davidebasile/ContractAutomataApp.
-Check that repository for an example of usage of this library for developing a tool for specifying and verifying CA.

 The following code snippets are examples taken from the test folder `test/exampleTest`.
 The first  snippet loads two CA described in `.data` format, computes their composition and synthesises an orchestration enforcing agreement (all requests are matched).